fhhagenberg-sqe/ringbuffer-modelbasedtesting/README.md

 Add the test class _RingBufferModelTest_ and run the model as part of the maven tests

-### Submission

-When you're done...

-- [x] push your changes to your upstream repository on GitHub
-- [x] on GitHub, [create a release][GitHub creating releases] shown as new version
-- [x] upload the [link to your release][GitHub linking to releases] on the e-learning platform until the specified date and time before the next lecture

 ## Achieving model coverage on RingBufferModel _(1 point)_